keithbro/openapi-ts-backend-express-demo/README.md

 ## Why is this interesting?

 - openapi.yaml as the single source of truth
-- Automatically generated request and response types
+- Automatic generation of request and response types
-- Automatic validation of requests and responses
+- Automatic validation of request and response data
 - Automatic coercion of request data e.g. numeric query parameters

 ## Run the server